-.
-Under the country code +358, there were a total of 7.42 million connections in 2019.
-Among them were 7.15 million million mobile phones, which corresponds to an average of 1.3 per person.
-In the EU, this figure is 1.2 mobile phones per person.
+Telecommunication in FinlandThe development of telecommunications in Finland is roughly equivalent to the United States.
+Under the country code +358, there were a total of 7.36 million connections in 2021.
+Among them were 7.15 million mobile phones, which corresponds to an average of 1.3 per person.
+In the US, this figure is 1.1 mobile phones per person.

-, i.e. on tablets and smartphones, Finland comes 26th with a download speed of 58.03 Mbit/second.
-The upload speed of around 15 Mbit was enough for 44th place.
+In mobile internet, i.e., on tablets and smartphones, Finland comes 15th with a download speed of 85.69 Mbit/second.
+The upload speed of around 14 Mbit was only enough for 28th place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.

 Access to the internet in Finland from 1990 - 2021